-We are pleased to publish the fifth annual report of the National Ligament Registry.
+We are pleased to publish the sixth annual report of the National Ligament Registry.
 The NLR continues to grow both in terms of patient numbers and in terms of its reach and popularity.
 We have received great support from the British Association for Surgery for the Knee, the International Registries Consortium and of course from industry who help fund this initiative.
-At this point we have 777 registered users and 12,558 pathways entered.
-These continue to increase at a rapid rate.
 We are keen to continue to provide a resource for all new surgeons and all patients who suffer ACL injuries.
 We hope ultimately to capture every ACL injury sustained in the UK, to look at both those treated operatively and non-operatively, and to develop a robust dataset with short and medium term outcomes.